Si vis pacem, para bellum Home | Articles | About | Contact | Forum | Wednesday, February 22, 2012

 Results

-The following shows the log of the block policy which restricts the corporate network from reaching 208.43.202.0/24.
+The following shows the log of the blocking policy which restricts my corporate network from reaching 208.43.202.0/24 (an old dropbox IP allocation).
 As you can see, the /24 covers all IPs in the subnet and effectively blocks access 208.43.202.51 which is used to sync files.
 The Dropbox application will continue to request the destination network as long as the application is running.

 Contact Us